 Ask your doctor about counselors in your area who give parent training programs.
 They’ll teach you ways to manage your child's behaviors.

 Your child spends most of the day at school.
 Any behavior skills your child learns at the therapist's office or at home need to be reinforced at school.
 Make teachers your allies.
 Keep in close touch with all of your child's teachers.

 - Ask frequently how your child is behaving in school.

-- Work together with teachers to find solutions for any impulsivity issues that arise.
+- Work with teachers to find solutions for any problems that come up.

 If you've ever sent your child outside to burn off some energy when he or she was misbehaving, you were on the right track.
-Studies are finding that exercise can help control impulsivity and other behavior problems in kids with ADHD.
+Studies find that exercise helps control impulses and other behavior problems in kids with ADHD.

 Think about signing your child up for a sports team, such as basketball, soccer, or baseball.
 Playing a sport not only gives kids exercise, but it also teaches them important social skills, such as how to follow rules and take turns.

 It can take some trial and error to find the right medicine and dose to manage your child's impulses, and they may need to be used along with other treatments.